Bold. Open. Experimental.

 A quarter of KyCAD’s program is dedicated to general education, where students explore multiple areas of knowledge (humanities, social science, natural sciences, and math) setting a solid foundation for lifelong learning.

 *KyCAD’s degree program is not currently accredited by any agency.
 A student enrolled in an unaccredited institution is not eligible for federal financial aid programs.

 KyCAD promotes a subject-led approach to teaching and learning in art and design.
 KyCAD courses foster creative problem solving and critical thinking while students learn the traditional studio and contemporary digital skills necessary for a successful art practice.
 The concept of “making and thinking,” or even “making as thinking,” leads the KyCAD curriculum.

 Students work and create within evolving relevant thematic conversations.
 KyCAD organizes these themes and ideas into Centers of Inquiry—subject knowledge that is central to students’ art practice.
 Students self-select from the following Centers of Inquiry to define the conceptual emphasis of their artistic practice.

 Students take at least 4 courses in their Center of Inquiry to fulfill the emphasis requirement for a BFA in Studio Art.

 Center of the Story

 Center of Environment

 The academic catalog contains program information and policies including course descriptions, degree requirements, information about student services, and other information designed to prepare students enrolled at, or considering, KyCAD.

-The Academic Catalog contains policies related to academics ranging from admission policies to graduation requirements.
-Non-academic policies of the college, including those related to student conduct and grievance procedures can be found in the Student Handbook.
+The Student Handbook contains policies of the college, including those related to student conduct and grievance procedures.